The Fat Wren Family Story

 Growing food, family and fun!

 Between us we are an amazing team.
 Nick is fascinated by the science and economics of soil improvement, waste reduction, composting and growing- so much so he makes it his day job.
 He can usually be found cruising on his favourite tractor with our rescue dog Bentley hard on his heels.
 Mel is the chef, artist and jam engineer and can usually be found in the kitchen creating the "experiments", or working on another unique batch of delicious concoctions.
-Our Recently released Acidified Fruit Elixirs are to die for and have gained a cult following. - You must try some!
+Our recently released Prebiotic Tonics (TM) are a delicious boost to your gut and have gained a cult following.

 Happy Eating & Happy Living x